asreview/asreview/docs/source/about.rst

 .. tip::

-        **Important Note on Data Backup**: When using ASReview in a local setup, your project files (``.asreview`` files) are stored on your local machine.
-To safeguard your work against data loss due to hardware failure or other unforeseen events, we strongly advise regularly exporting your project files and storing them in a secure, backed-up location.
+        **Important Note on Data Backup**: When using ASReview in a local setup, your files are stored on your local machine.
+To safeguard your work against data loss due to hardware failure or other unforeseen events, we strongly advise regularly :ref:`exporting<manage-export>` your project files (``.asreview`` files) and storing them in a secure, backed-up location.
 This practice ensures that your research can be recovered and continued from the last saved state, maintaining the integrity of your systematic review.

 Privacy